STUMPY

 ignore_trivial : bool, default True

-Set to `True` if this is a self-join.
-Otherwise, for AB-join, set this
+Set to ``True`` if this is a self-join (i.e., for a single time series

 normalize : bool, default True